Porquerolles: History

-The island's village was established in 1820, with its lighthouse constructed in 1837 and church in 1850.
+The island's village was established in 1820, with its lighthouse constructed in 1837 and its church in 1850.
 The entire island was purchased in 1912 by François Joseph Fournier, apparently as a wedding present for his wife; he planted 200 ha of vineyards, which produced a wine that was among the first to be classified as vin des Côtes de Provence.

-In 1971, the state bought 80 percent of the island to preserve it from development.
-Much of the island is now part of a national park (the Port-Cros Parc National) and nature conservation area (Conservatoire botanique national méditerranéen de Porquerolles).
+In 1971, the French government bought 80 percent of the island to preserve it from development.
+Much of the island is now part of the Port-Cros Parc National and the Conservatoire botanique national méditerranéen de Porquerolles nature conservation area.

-Porquerolles is the setting for Georges Simenon's novels Le Cercle des Mahé ("The Mahe Circle") (1946) and My Friend Maigret (My Friend Maigret) (1949) and for the 1964 novel Valparaiso by Nicolas Freeling.
+Porquerolles is the setting for Georges Simenon's novels Le Cercle des Mahé (1946) and My Friend Maigret (1949), and for the 1964 novel Valparaiso by Nicolas Freeling.

-Some scenes of the film Pierrot le fou, by Jean-Luc Godard (1965) were filmed in Porquerolles.
+Some scenes of the 1965 film Pierrot le Fou by Jean-Luc Godard were filmed in Porquerolles.

-Since 2010, the island also hosts a jazz festival each summer ("Jazz à Porquerolles").
+Since 2010, the island has hosted a jazz festival each summer known as "Jazz à Porquerolles".

 Climate

 Porquerolles has a hot-summer Mediterranean climate (Köppen climate classification Csa).
-The average annual temperature in Porquerolles is 16.8 C. The average annual rainfall is 605.7 mm with November as the wettest month.
+The average annual temperature in Porquerolles is 16.8 C. The average annual rainfall is 605.7 mm, with November as the wettest month.
 The temperatures are highest on average in August, at around 24.8 C, and lowest in February, at around 10.3 C. The highest temperature ever recorded in Porquerolles was 38.5 C on 7 August 2003; the lowest temperature ever recorded was -10.0 C on 2 February 1956.